Badia of Santi Salvatore e Cirino: History

 The abbey was founded in 1001 by a noblewoman named Ava, a member of the Lambardi di Staggia family.
 The place where the monastery is sited was once surrounded by water, and lay on the pilgrimage route known as Via Francigena.
 It served as a hospice or inn for travelers on the way to Rome.
 Located on the frontiers of Siena and Florence, the abbey suffered from the frequent wars.
-In 1446, a bull by Pope Eugenius had placed the monastery under the rule of the Monastery of San Eugenio in Siena.
+In 1446, a bull by Pope Eugenius had placed the monastery under the rule of the Monastery of Sant'Eugenio in Siena.
 In 1554, the site was occupied by the Florentine and Imperial forces.

 Located below Mount Maggio, the Romanesque stone abbey church has three naves and three apses.
 The bare, partly ruinous facade has small high bifore windows.
 The monastery entrance still recalls it fortress-like origins.
 The main altarpiece is a 15th-century polyptych by Sano di Pietro.